Mahmoudthoughts/Smart-Advisor/docs/operations-and-developer-guide.md

 ## Developer Notes

+- Portfolio domain logic lives in `services/portfolio/app`.
+The FastAPI router under `app/api/routes/portfolio.py` exposes the REST contract consumed by the backend proxy and persists domain events to the `portfolio_outbox` table.
 - Ingest code lives under `services/ingest`.
 Main entrypoint: `services/ingest/main.py`.
 - Incremental logic: `services/ingest/prices.py` (see comments at the top for the algorithm).
 - Backend-to-ingest client is in `backend/app/ingest/client.py`.